Contact your lender and agree a plan

 Mortgage shortfalls after repossession

 If your lender repossesses your home, they'll sell it to get their money back.
-But if it sells for less than you owe them, they may want you to pay back the rest of the debt (the 'mortgage shortfall').
+If it sells for less than you owe them, they may want you to pay back the rest of the debt - the 'mortgage shortfall'.

-But they can try to recover the debt for a long time - up to 12 years.
+They can try to recover the debt for up to 12 years.